 - Discomfort when blinking

-Many people can feel the eyelid cyst forming or “coming on” while others have no clue one is about to spring up.
-If you begin having any of these symptoms, try your best not to touch or rub your eyes.
-One of the biggest reasons for eyelid cysts is bacteria.
+Many people can feel an eyelid cyst forming, but others have no idea when one is developing.
+If you have any of the symptoms listed above, try your best not to touch or rub your eyes, and make an appointment with your eye doctor.

-As mentioned before, one of the biggest causes for eyelid cysts is bacteria.
-The transfer of dirt, debris, bacteria, etc. into or around your eyes can create these unsightly lumps or cysts.
-More causes of eyelid cysts are:
+The transfer of dirt, debris, and bacteria into or around your eyes can lead to the formation of these unsightly lumps or cysts.
+The most common causes of eyelid cysts are:

 - Staph bacteria

 - Touching or rubbing eyes, especially with unwashed hands